Traditional and Holistic Treatments

 Clients entering treatment often need support obtaining resources and with life skills.
-West Coast Recovery Centers offers referrals to resources helping clients in need of food, housing, medical, and transportation.
+West Coast Recovery Centers offers referrals to resources helping clients in need of food, medical, and transportation.
 Each client is assigned a case manager who will meet with them weekly to provide individual support obtaining resources and developing an aftercare plan.

-Clients participate in topic groups and process groups while at WestCRC.
+Group therapy is a great opportunity to give and receive feedback while learning to communicate thoughts and feelings in an effective manner.
+All clients participate in topic groups and process groups while at West Coast Recovery Centers.
 Topic groups allow clients to consider new thoughts and ideas and become educated on a particular topic.
 Process groups are an opportunity for clients to discuss thoughts, feelings, and experiences with their peers and a group facilitator in a safe and structured environment.
-Group therapy is a great opportunity to give and receive feedback while learning to communicate thoughts and feelings in an effective manner
+The first half of the day all clients will be participating in gender specific group therapy.
+West coast recognizes the importance of both gender specific and co-ed group settings.

 West Coast Recovery Centers values the therapeutic benefits of creative expression.
 Research shows that utilizing creativity as a therapeutic intervention yields decreased symptoms of anxiety and depression and increased enjoyment and satisfaction.
 Clients participate in Expression through Creative Arts groups weekly.
 These specific art projects are designed to allow clients to become more vulnerable and engage with their emotional bodies in ways that don’t require explicit verbal processing.
 Clients also learn to practice mindfulness and stress reduction, identify inner inspiration and confidence, and challenge old patterns of negative self-talk through the subjective process of creating art.
 In addition, through the reflection and feedback received from peers, clients are receiving validation while building interpersonal skills.

-Issues of socialization, psychological development, exposure to trauma, and life experiences differ amongst men and women.
+Issues of socialization, psychological development, exposure to trauma, and life experiences differ among men and women.
 West Coast considers each of these different, yet gender specific issues, when developing and re-examining our Men’s and Women’s programming in order to be responsive to all of our client’s needs.
 West Coast uses five core practices in developing gender responsive programming: relational, strengths-based, trauma-informed, culturally competent, and holistic approaches.

 Clients receive education in effective communication styles in this gender responsive group.
 They will learn to distinguish the difference between disempowering and empowering methods of communication.
 This process begins with the clients examining hidden beliefs that motivate their current communication style.
 The clients become aware of their self-image and thought process (self talk), and how this relates to their ability to communicate in a cooperative manner.